Affiliate links on Android Authority may earn us a commission. Learn more.

 Let’s start with a strong password

 People trying to take control of your account might not need to work too hard.
 It turns out people are very predictable when it comes to their passwords (check out Nord’s list of the most common passwords).
 Make sure your PayPal password is as unpredictable as possible.
 You should preferably choose one with letters and characters that are entirely random.
 You should check out our list of the best password managers for improved protection.

 Enable two-factor authentication

-To turn it on, log into your account and navigate to the profile icon with your name next to it; click on it.
-Go into Profile Settings, then make sure you’re in the Login and security tab.
+To turn it on, log into your account and click on the Gear icon in the top-right corner.
+Go into the Security tab.
 Click Set up next to 2-step verification.
 Follow a few instructions to finish the process.

 Use credit cards instead of debit cards or bank accounts

-You could try to file disputes with your bank if you use a debit card, but banks’ customer services are usually less efficient than credit cards’.
+You could try to file disputes with your bank if you use a debit card, but bank customer support is usually less efficient than credit card support.

 Keep your device and software up-to-date